teng-1206/PHP-System/ReadMe.md

 ### Item

+- [ ] User interface responsive

 - [x] Add a "Broken Date" attribute to store the date each item was broken.

 - [ ] Block the user interface while loading to prevent interactions.

-- [ ] Change the status to be displayed as a label design.
+- [x] Change the status to be displayed as a label design.

 - [x] Add a "Daily Value" column to display the average daily value for each item.